-When I was just beginning learning Java, I was looking for some projects to help solidify what I had already learned.
-I knew I wasn’t the only one, so I compiled a list of 10 of the best Java projects for beginners with the full tutorials to boot.
+When I was just beginning to learn Java, I was looking for some projects to help solidify what I had already learned.
+I knew I wasn’t the only one, so I compiled a list of 10 of the best Java projects for beginners with full tutorials to boot.
 Learning to code is only 10% reading and watching videos and 90% hands-on programming.
 Therefore, this will be one of the best resources as you’re beginning to learn Java.

 If you’re just starting out learning Java, you’re probably not programming the next billion-dollar app just yet.
 Odds are, you’re printing some concatenated strings, making a basic calculator, and playing with loops, arrays, and other logical statements.
 Yet, I’m sure this level of programming is not the end goal for you.
 It certainly wasn’t for me.

 You may not know this, but Java can be used to create many different types of programs.
 So it begs the questions: What is Java used for?
 What has already been created with Java?
 And finally: What can I create using Java?
 All of these questions are answered below.